kubeflow/website/content/en/docs/ibm/create-cluster.md

 The worker nodes flavor name varies from zones and providers.
 Run `ibmcloud ks flavors --zone ${CLUSTER_ZONE} --provider ${WORKER_NODE_PROVIDER}` to list available flavors.

-For example, following are some flavors supported in the `dal13` zone with `classic` node provider.
+For example, the following are some flavors supported in the `dal13` zone with `classic` node provider.

 ```shell
 ibmcloud ks flavors --zone dal13 --provider classic